MetaMask/metamask-docs/services/reference/opbnb/json-rpc-methods/index.md

 The standard Ethereum methods documented here are supported by Infura on the opBNB layer 2 network.

 Currently, only near head requests (the last 128 blocks) are supported in the opBNB service.
-Archive requests are not supported.
+Archive requests aren't supported.

 :::info